sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 #### Phase 1 requirements
 * Should support:
-  * CONFIG DB tables with abbility to add/delete/update entries
+  * CONFIG DB tables with the ability to add/delete/update entries

 #### Phase 2 requirements
 * Should support:
-  * All SONiC DB tables with abbility to add/delete/update entries
+  * All SONiC DB tables with the ability to add/delete/update entries
   * Auto-generation of *sonic-clear* CLI